cc6-ject/ject-frontend/README.md

 # JECT

-This was created during our time as a student at Code Chrysalis!<br>
+This was created during our time as students at Code Chrysalis!<br>
 JECT is a web application for public speaking training.

 [![JECT UI](https://user-images.githubusercontent.com/23233648/50395178-bccc1380-07a5-11e9-8b00-ead2f3fe7da6.png)](https://ject.netlify.com/)